thetemplates/python-basic/README.md

 <br>

-### Remote Development via Integrated Development Environment
+### Remote Development & Integrated Development Environments

 An IDE (independent development environment) is a helpful remote development tool.
 The **IntelliJ IDEA** instructions are: